January 6th Committee

-The Committee was formed through a largely party-line vote on July 1, 2021, and it dissolved in early January 2023.
+The committee was formed through a largely party-line vote on July 1, 2021, and it dissolved in early January 2023.
 Its membership was a point of significant political contention.
-The only two House Republicans to vote to establish the Committee were also the only two Republicans to serve on it: Liz Cheney and Adam Kinzinger.
+The only two House Republicans to vote to establish the committee were also the only two Republicans to serve on it: Liz Cheney and Adam Kinzinger.
 The Republican National Committee censured them for their participation.

 History

 On May 19, 2021, in the aftermath of the January 6 United States Capitol attack, the House voted to form an independent bicameral commission to investigate the attack, similar to the 9/11 Commission.
-The bipartisan Bill passed the House 252–175, with thirty-five Republicans voting in favor.
-The large number of defections was considered a rebuke of Minority Leader McCarthy, who reversed course and whipped against the proposal, after initially deputizing Rep. John Katko to negotiate for Republicans.
-The proposal was defeated by a filibuster from Republicans in the Senate.
-In late May, when it had become apparent that the filibuster would not be overcome, House Speaker Nancy Pelosi indicated that she would appoint a select committee to investigate the events as a fallback option.
+The bipartisan Bill passed the House 252–175, with 35 Republicans voting in favor.
+Minority Leader McCarthy had initially deputized Representative John Katko to negotiate for Republicans but then reversed course and whipped against the proposal; the 35 House Republican defections were perceived as a rebuke of McCarthy.
+On May 28, in the Senate, Republicans defeated the proposal by filibuster.

+Anticipating the defeat of the proposed commission, House speaker Nancy Pelosi indicated that, as a fallback option, she would appoint a select committee to do similar work.

 On June 30, 2021, H.Res.503, "Establishing the Select Committee to Investigate the January 6th Attack on the United States Capitol", passed the House 222–190, with all Democratic members and two Republican members, Adam Kinzinger and Liz Cheney, voting in favor.
 Sixteen Republican members did not vote.
 The resolution empowered Pelosi to appoint eight members to the committee, and House Minority Leader Kevin McCarthy could appoint five members "in consultation" with the Speaker.
 Pelosi indicated that she would name a Republican as one of her eight appointees.

-On July 1, Pelosi appointed eight members, seven Democrats and one Republican, Liz Cheney (R-WY).
-Bennie Thompson (D-MS) was appointed committee chairman.
+On July 1, Pelosi appointed seven Democrats, including Bennie Thompson (D-MS) as committee chair, and one Republican, Liz Cheney (R-WY).

 On July 19, McCarthy announced his five selections, recommending Jim Banks (R-IN) serve as Ranking Member, along with Jim Jordan (R-OH), Rodney Davis (R-IL), Kelly Armstrong (R-ND), and Troy Nehls (R-TX).
 Banks, Jordan, and Nehls had voted to overturn the Electoral College results in Arizona and Pennsylvania.
 Banks and Jordan had also signed onto the Supreme Court case Texas v.
 Pennsylvania to invalidate the ballots of voters in four states.